 - A. Windows & Doors.
-Street-facing facades shall incorporate glass providing views into work, display, sales, lobby, or similar active areas.
+Street-facing façades shall incorporate glass providing views into work, display, sales, lobby, or similar active areas.
 The minimum transparency requirement is 70 percent for ground floors and 30 percent for the overall façade.
-For residential units, transparency requirements are reduced to 15 percent. - 1.
-For non-residential and residential common space uses, ground floor transparency is measured as the percentage of building frontage that consists of transparent openings between a height of 2 feet and 10 feet above sidewalk elevation. - 2.
-All other transparency is measured as the percentage of building frontage area, viewed in elevation. - Windows shall be recessed by a minimum of 2 inches from the façade; flush windows may be allowed per review authority approval. - 4.
+For residential units, transparency requirements are reduced to 15 percent each for ground floors and the overall façade. - For non-residential and residential common space uses, ground floor transparency is measured as the percentage of building frontage that consists of transparent openings between a height of 2 feet and 10 feet above sidewalk elevation. - 2.
+All other transparency is measured as the percentage of building frontage area, viewed in elevation. - 3.
+Windows shall be recessed by a minimum of 3 inches from the façade; flush windows may be allowed per review authority approval. - 4.
 The use of tinted, mirrored, or highly reflective glass is prohibited. - 5.
 Blinds, drapes, posters, and shelving for product displays visible to the public right-of-way may obscure a maximum of 10 percent of the transparent areas of each respective storefront or 50 percent for medical office uses. - B. Blank Walls.
-Windowless expanses of street-facing walls shall not exceed 20 feet in length.
+Windowless expanses of street-facing walls shall not exceed 20 feet in length. - C. Security Bars.
+Any exterior or interior security bars shall be designed to be fully hidden from view during business hours with devices such as concealed side pockets and ceiling cavities.